spinnaker/spinnaker.github.io/guides/index.md

   nav: guides
 ---

-The number of Spinnaker guides is increasing incrementally, with contributions from the community.
+The number of Spinnaker guides is growing incrementally, with contributions from the community.
 If you'd like to add a guide, or suggest one, feel free to [reach out](https://github.com/spinnaker/spinnaker.github.io/issues/).